facebookresearch/nevergrad/docs/optimization.md

 ## Reproducibility

-Each instrumentation has its own `random_state` for generating random numbers.
+Each parametrization has its own `random_state` for generating random numbers.
 All optimizers pull from it when they require stochastic behaviors.
 For reproducibility, this random state can be seeded in two ways:
-- by setting `numpy`'s global random state seed (`np.random.seed(32)`) before the instrumentation's first use.
-Indeed, when first used, the instrumentation's random state is seeded with a seed drawn from the global random state.
+- by setting `numpy`'s global random state seed (`np.random.seed(32)`) before the parametrization's first use.
+Indeed, when first used, the parametrization's random state is seeded with a seed drawn from the global random state.
-- by manually seeding the instrumentation random state (E.g.: `instrumentation.random_state.seed(12)` or `optimizer.instrumentation.random_state = np.random.RandomState(12)`)
+- by manually seeding the parametrization random state (E.g.: `parametrization.random_state.seed(12)` or `optimizer.parametrization.random_state = np.random.RandomState(12)`)